graycenw/academic-kickstart/content/authors/admin/_index.md

 bio: Graycen Wheeler is a biochemist, a podcast host, a writer, a novice mountain biker, an RPG enthusiast, a crossword doer, and a cat person.
 interests:
-  - Biochemistry/molecular biology
+  - Cancer biology
-  - podcasting
+  - Podcasting
-  - and science writing
+  - Science writing
 social:
   - icon: envelope
     icon_pack: fas